seanfreaney/fav-recipes/README.md

 __Site Admin Control__
  - I am aware that there are currently no controls in terms of what a user can post and how many posts they can make.
 In a real life scenario, this application would be initially tested and worked on by the site admin and one or two others.
 As this is a minimum viable product, it is the first of many iterations.
 I believe that the current functionality provides the user with the ability to validate the notional user need if it is being used in good faith.
 However, I acknowledge that additional control is required were this application to be rolled out in full.

+ __Scope of ingredients__
+  - As the global scope of 'ingredients' ishuge I acknowledge that there is currently not enough included in the current list.
+Please note that the list provided is not final and will be increased in later iterations.
+As mentioned in 'Additional Features' the ingredients is an area of the project requiring more attention than initially expected.
+It is my hope to allow users to notify the site admin of missing ingredients to be included and ultimately to allow users to add their own ingredients.

 ## Deployment